foxwhite25/PCSE/README.md

 ## Introduction
 This is a Save Editor for Game [Potion Craft](https://www.potioncraft.com/)

-This Go Application will work on Windows, Linux and maybe MAC.
 Go to the release page and download the executable you need, or build the project by yourself.

 I want to add I am not responsible if you break your save file, I try to mantain this editor in a way,